ondrej-kvasnovsky/algorithms/bubble-sort.md

 }
 ```

 Once I was asked to implement whatever sorting algorithm \(on a phone interview\).
 I came up with this algorithm to sort an array.
 It is some kind of version of bubble sort, I guess.
+I am not sure why I did that, I think pressure and stress really worked out.

 ```
 package algorithms.doordash;